 We charge a flat rate of £5.95 per delivery, for full delivery information see our delivery policy.

 Due to the nature of our product, we can only ship to mainland UK and postcodes that offer a next day service.
 That means that we can deliver to the vast majority of mainland UK.
 Our delivery policy lists the areas that we don't currently deliver to.
 To check whether we deliver to you, simply enter your postcode when you check out.

 Your chubs are frozen when they leave us and are packed in insulating packaging so they stay as close to frozen as possible.
 It’s always best if you are in for your delivery, however, we know this isn’t always possible.
 If you are not in for any reason the driver will try to deliver your parcel to a neighbour or will leave it in the safe place that you have advised on your order.
 We’ll let you know when your order leaves us, and if you provide a mobile number or email DPD will update you on your delivery details.
 See the next question for more important info about delivery.

 It will generally take 2-3 days from placing your order for it to arrive with you.
 Orders are dispatched Monday – Thursday.
-Please place your order before midday for the next day delivery.
-Orders placed after midday on Thursday will be dispatched on the following Monday.
+Please place your order before 11am for the next day delivery.
+Orders placed after 11am on Thursday will be dispatched on the following Monday.
 Orders placed over a weekend or Bank Holiday will be dispatched on the next working day.
 We use the DPD next day delivery service, you will be able to track your parcel on the DPD website.